Dorset Street (Spitalfields): History

-On the corner of Dorset and Commercial Street stood The Britannia public house.
-Known as the "Ringers", after the landlord's surname: a frequent customer was Mary Jane Kelly.
-Situated opposite Miller's Court, at No. 15, was Crossingham's common lodging-house, with another, also owned by Crossingham, at the corner of Little Paternoster Row, at 35, Dorset Street.
+On the corner of Dorset and Commercial streets stood The Britannia public house.
+It was known as the "Ringers", after the landlord's surname; a frequent customer was Mary Jane Kelly.
+Opposite Miller's Court, at No. 15, was Crossingham's common lodging-house; another such, also owned by Crossingham, stood at the corner of Little Paternoster Row, at 35, Dorset Street.
 It was from this common lodging house that Ripper victim Annie Chapman was last seen walking up Little Paternoster Row, before turning right into Brushfield Street and heading towards Christ Church, Spitalfields.

-In 1901, Frederick Arthur McKenzie in the Daily Mail said of Dorset Street:
+In the Daily Mail in 1901, Frederick Arthur MacKenzie wrote of Dorset Street:

 [It] has recently sprung into undesired notoriety.
 Here we have a place which boasts of an attempt at murder on an average once a month, of a murder in every house, and one house at least, a murder in every room.
 Policemen go down it as a rule in pairs.
 Hunger walks prowling in its alleyways, and the criminals of to-morrow are being bred there to-day… The lodging-houses of Dorset Street and of the district around are the head centres of the shifting criminal population of London.
 Of course, the aristocrats of crime – the forger, the counterfeiter, and the like do not come here.
 In Dorset Street we find more largely the common thief, the pickpocket, the area meak, the man who robs with violence, and the unconvicted murderer.
 The police have a theory, it seems, that it is better to let these people congregate together in one mass where they can easily be found than to scatter them abroad.
 And Dorset Street certainly serves the purpose of a police trap.